RanitManik/Bookify/README.md

 ### Features

 - **React**: A powerful JavaScript library for building user interfaces.
-- **Firebase**: A comprehensive app development platform for managing databases, authentication, and hosting.
+- **FirebaseContext**: A comprehensive app development platform for managing databases, authentication, and hosting.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Shadcn/UI**: A UI component library for building beautiful interfaces.
 - **JavaScript**: The programming language that powers the web.